 A rather archaic law in Western Australia states that it’s illegal to possess more than 50kgs of potatoes, a by-product of food regulation in the 1900s.

-The WA government has continued to be weird about potato monopolies and no one has done more to fight against these quite amusing restrictions, than local identity Tony Galati.
+The WA government continues to be weird about potato monopolies, even now.
+No one has done more to fight against these quite amusing restrictions, than local identity Tony Galati.

 This is exactly the kind of stuff that makes Perth unique and certainly somewhere worth visiting.